-6.2.9 Private key deactivation method
+6.2.9 Method of deactivating private key

 For certificates on a card, the Signatory's private key is deactivated once the cryptographic device used to create the signature is removed from the reader.

 When the key is stored in software, it can be deactivated by deleting the keys from the application in which they are installed.